ZiadAyman107/Scene-Recognition/README.md

 # Scene-Recognition
-This Project Aims from Classification of different scenes of classes 'buildings', 'forest', 'glacier', 'mountain', 'sea' and 'street'
+This Project Aims to Classify from different scenes of classes 'buildings', 'forest', 'glacier', 'mountain', 'sea' and 'street'